tajespasarela/tailwind-editor/README.md

 })
 ```

-Running the server with node we have the response directly in the browser:
+Running the server in node lets you check the response directly in the browser:

 ```bash
 $ node ./src/tailwind-as-a-service.js